 The Gift of Treasure

 How Much Should I Give On A Regular Basis To Support My Parish?
 Each of us must determine for ourselves what we can and will contribute on a regular basis.
 This decision must be based upon our individual circumstances.
 As members of the family of God, we should feel personally responsible to share in direct proportion to our financial ability to do so.
 In support of Christ's work within our Catholic Community, we are asked to contribute a fair share of that with which we have been blessed.
 Some propose tithing as the answer - 5% to my parish and 5% to other charities.
 Others have decided to give $1.00 per week for each $1000 of annual income.
 In some instances people decide to contribute two hours of pay per week.
 All of the methods just listed amount to about 5% of weekly income after taxes.
 The final determination, of course, is always a personal matter, but it should always be based on an individual's awareness of the responsibility to share fairly with other parishioners in the essential work of parish support.
-Direct bank giving is offered as a more convenient way of donating.
+Direct bank giving and credit card giving are offered as a more convenient way of donating.
 Click here for a printable giving application or click the icon bellow to set up credit card giving.